xueyaohuang/RoadToCodeFarmer/mianjing/self_introduction.md

 * 最有挑战的项目

-During my internship, I tried different models for the game store recommender system.
+During my internship, I tried different models for the game store (Terminator 2: Judgment Day) recommender system.
-The training data set i used is very large, and the models has tons of parameters, so i often encounter out of memory problems
-I did some research on memory management and tried many approaches to solve this
+The training data set I used is very large, and the models has tons of parameters so I often encountered out of memory problems.
+I did some research on memory management and tried many approaches to solve this.
-1. reduce intermediate variable during data processing, this imporoves a little.
-2. python garbage collection, delete some already used variable manully, and call the garbage collection function.
-This does not work well.
+First, I reduced intermediate variable during data processing, this saves a little bit memory.
+Then I learned python garbage collection, delete some already used variable manually, and call the garbage collection function.
+This did not work well.
-3. Then I traced the memory usage and found that during the model prediction stage, the memory increased rapidlly.
+Further more, I traced the memory usage and found that during the model prediction stage, the memory increased rapidly.
 I need to reduce the testing data in one batch.
 So I set the training and prediction apart.
-I first train the model and save the it.
-Then I split the testing data into multiple chunks and predict one by one.
+I first trained the model and saved the it.
+Then I split the testing data into multiple chunks and predicted one by one.
 It solved the out of memory problem.

 why not spark, b/c spark doesn't has that built-in algorithm (xgboost)